Shadow work can make you question your whole identity, reality, and existence.

 Well, some shadow traits, such as explosive rage and being self-destructive, may cause harm to ourselves or others.

-With this in mind, you probably want to work on this so that you don’t cause harm, but equally you don’t relegate it back to the shadow where it will only fester and burst to the forefront during moments out of your control.
+With this in mind, you probably want to work on this so that you don’t cause harm, but equally you don’t want to relegate it back to the shadow where it will only fester and burst to the forefront during moments out of your control.

 You may want to get therapy and find an outlet for this rage and positive coping mechanisms for the self-destructive behaviour.

-Sexuality and confidence are nothing to be ashamed of.
+Confidence is nothing to be ashamed of.

 This will all help you reach true self-love.